 Clear it out

 Rocks, mud, and other debris can clog your sump pump and cause it to operate poorly or fail.
 Clearing these out of your sump pump pit will help it run better.
 This will help you avoid flooding and other problems down the road.

 To test your sump pump, simply reach in and lift the float switch until you hear the pump kick on.
 If you don’t hear the noise of your pump starting, your sump pump may need servicing.
 Homebuyer’s School has a helpful video that shows this process along with a few other useful tips.

 Check your backup

-If you have a backup sump pump, now’s also a good time to make sure the battery on it is in good shape.
-If your home is running on a single sump pump, you might consider having a residential plumber install a second one in your home.
-It’s a relatively inexpensive purchase and installation, and having a backup in place can make a world of difference in the event of a primary sump pump failure.
+If you have a backup sump pump, spring is also a good time to make sure the battery on it is in good shape.
+If your home is running on a single sump pump, you might consider having a residential plumber install another pump in your home.
+Having a backup can make a big difference in the event that your sump pump fails.

 So there you have it!
 There are quite a bit of spring DIY home prep steps you can take to prepare for the season.
 If your hose bibs, downspouts, hot water tank, and sump pump system all check out, you should be in pretty good shape!
-If you discover any problems you can’t fix on your own, or if you simply don’t have the time, call up your Columbus plumbers.
-We’re always happy to talk you through a plumbing question or solve it for you.
+If you find any problems you can’t fix on your own or don’t have the time, call up your Columbus plumbers.
+We’re happy to help with any plumbing question or come out and solve it for you.
 Here’s hoping for lots of warm, working-around-the-house weather this spring.
 Good luck!